CZ-NIC/fred-docs/EPPReference/CommandStructure/Poll/index.rst

 Polling
 =======

-* request messages
-* acknowledge a message
+Polling is used by the client to manage notifications about relevant events in the Registry.

+First, the client orders the notification messages by issuing a poll request.
+In response, the server informs about the status of the message queue (the message count), includes contents of the first (oldest) message and provides its identifier for acknowledgement.

+Then the client is supposed to confirm the receipt of this message by issuing a poll acknowledgement with the identifier of the read message.
-message queue - count / message list (first message in the queue?)
+The server removes the acknowledged message from the message queue and responds with a new message count and the identification of the next message in the queue.

-FRED poll message types (also by object type)
+The process can be repeated to read the remaining messages until the count is reduced to zero.

-??? do we provide msgQ for other commands than poll?
+.. ??? does FRED EPP server provide msgQ for other commands than poll?
 No.

 .. toctree::

    PollReq
    PollAck
+   MessageTypes